frederic-perez/AmE-dictionary/data/dictionary.md

 __vacuous__ _adj_ :three: Having or showing a lack of intelligence or serious thought; lacking meaning, importance, or substance.
 Devoid of intelligence. _Syn_ asinine, fatuous, inane, mindless _The interviewer could tell by the candidate’s vacuous comments that he was not qualified for the position._
 __vacuum__ _n_ :four::pencil2::hammer: _Upright/Canister vacuum._ __4__ A vacuum cleaner. :camera:
 __vagabond__ _n_
-__vagary__ _n_ :seven: /VAY-guh-ree/ (vagaries) The word vagary, usually used in its plural form, refers to a change that is difficult to predict or control. _The vagaries of fashion make it difficult to predict what styles will be popular a year or two from now._ _The vagaries of economics._ _The vagaries of nature._
+__vagary__ _n_ :astonished::eight: /VAY-guh-ree/ (vagaries) The word vagary, usually used in its plural form, refers to a change that is difficult to predict or control. _The vagaries of fashion make it difficult to predict what styles will be popular a year or two from now._ _The vagaries of economics._ _The vagaries of nature._
 __vagrant<sup>1</sup>__ _n_ :eight: __1__ A person who wanders about idly and has no permanent home or employment; vagabond.
 One who wanders from place to place without a permanent home or a means of livelihood. _Syn_ drifter, vagabond, floater __2__ _Law_ An idle person without visible means of support, as a tramp or beggar. __3__ A person who wanders from place to place; wanderer; rover.
 __vagrant<sup>2</sup>__ _adj_ :two::hammer:
 __vague__ _adj_ :mute:[vag~~u~~e]